git-chris/Portofolio/README.md

 I hope i am not violating any "rules" of the project by using a carousel and not three separate "boxes" as in the mockup.
-I had big trouble getting the carousel element in my HTML(jquey or faulty bootstrap.min.js) so desperate I followed almost step by step the example on official site.
+I had big trouble getting the carousel element in my HTML(jquey or faulty bootstrap.min.js)